-Are we heading towards society of lawlessness, asks ex-CJI Lodha on Hyderabad encounters

-Are we heading towards society of lawlessness, asks ex-CJI over rape-murder incidents, Hyd encounter
+Are we heading towards society of lawlessness, asks ex-CJI over Hyd encounter

 New Delhi, Dec 10: Citing the rape and murder of a 27-year-old veterinarian in Hyderabad and the killing of the accused in police encounter, former Chief Justice of India R M Lodha on Tuesday said the country is struggling to protect human rights of citizens and such crimes reflect the "deep malice" that has crept in the society.